 CHEMISTRY • Chemistry is a cornerstone of modern science, providing both a practical and theoretical foundation that supports increasingly interwoven fields of study, such as chemical engineering, forensics, genetics, materials science, and molecular cell biology.
-Chemistry plays a pivotal role in industrial applications such as agriculture, cooking, cosmetics, environmental reclamation, pharmaceutical design, and polymers.
+Organic chemistry - the study of carbon and the classes of molecules that contain it - plays a pivotal role in agriculture, cooking, cosmetics, environmental reclamation, pharmaceutical design, and polymers.
 Having a firm, intuitive grasp of the essential concepts of chemistry is therefore crucial to unlocking the pathway to many academic endeavors.